 Atul TandonChief Executive Officer

-Responding to God’s call to serve the poor in 2000, Atul joined World Vision United Sates as Senior Vice President of Donor Engagement.
-He served on World Vision’s executive team for nine years and led the organization through a period of unprecedented expansion, tripling revenues over his tenure.
-In addition to his U.S. responsibilities, he led World Vision’s global initiatives to expand its fundraising in 25 countries.
+In 2000, Tandon joined World Vision United States and led the organization through a period of unprecedented expansion, tripling revenues over his nine-year tenure.
+In addition to his U.S. responsibilities, he also led World Vision’s global initiatives to expand its fundraising in 25 countries.
 He also served on the board of VisionFund International, World Vision’s microfinance network.

-Prior to his leadership roles in the non-profit sector, Atul had a successful career in the global financial services industry.
+Prior to his leadership roles in the non-profit sector, Tandon had a successful career in the global financial services industry.
 He helped launch Citibank’s consumer banking franchise in India, introducing services such as ATMs, credit cards, mortgages, consumer loans, and remote banking for the first time in the region.
-Citi brought him to the U.S. in 1992, where he led the turnaround of its bank in California/West, then pioneered customer-centered relationship banking, and went on to serve as Global Branch Distribution for Citi’s worldwide operations.
-During his tenure, the bank grew its global consumer networks to more than 146 million accounts with $5.3 billion in income and a presence in 101 countries.
-Atul began his career in India, where he launched a financial services start-up, introducing innovative financial leasing to Indian capital markets.
+Citi brought him to the U.S. in 1992, where he led the turnaround of its operations in California/West, then pioneered customer-centered relationship banking before going on to manage the bank’s global branch distribution network.

 In 2019, Tandon’s lifelong leadership was recognized with Ideagen’s Global Leadership Award, and in 2021 he received NonProfit PRO’s Lifetime Achievement Award honoring his decades of service to those living in extreme poverty.